wakatara/harsh/README.md

 harsh is habit tracking for geeks.
 A minimalist, command line tool for tracking and examining your habits.

-Designed for simplicity, visibility, and longevity, it uses self-contained tracking files that are human-grokable and editable in your text editor of choice.
-It's much simpler, more understandable, and portable than commercial or mobile applications, and less complex than emacs habit tracking.
-While quantitative individual movement tracking is exhaustive, the important habits get lost in the deluge so this provides deliberated, explicit habits to track.
-It's a riff on blinary's habitctl (rop-off).
-It's written in GoLang and incorporates features that were never merged into habitctl such as skips, warns, bug fixes, and some other goodies.
-If you're a geek, I think you'll like it.
-Despite trying an exhaustive number of habit trackers, this was what worked for me.
-If you're interested int he whys, there a [launch blog post here on my motivations writing it](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

 Succintly: it's quick and gets out of your way.
 And gives you amazing visibililty on your habits.

+There are only 3 commands: ask, log, and todo.

+Designed for simplicity, visibility, and longevity, harsh uses simple text files for tracking that are human-grokable and editable in your favourite text editor.
+It's simpler, less messy, and more portable than commercial or mobile applications and less fussy to manage than emacs habit tracking (imho).
+While quantified individual tracking is exhaustive, important habits get lost in the data deluge so this provides deliberated, explicit habits to track.

+It's a riff and homage on blinary's habitctl.
+It's written in GoLang and adds features such as bug fixes, skips, warns, and commenting.
+If you're a geek, I think you'll like it.
+Despite trying an exhausting number of habit trackers, this was what worked for me.
+If you're interested in why I wrote it, there's [launch blog post on my motivations](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

+My biggest hope that it helps you accomplish what you're trying to do in your life.

 ## Installation

 harsh is coded in [GoLang](https://golang.org).
-It's available on Linux, OSX, and Windows via Go's [goreleaser](https://github.com/goreleaser/goreleaser), as a specific goal was increasing take up and adoption of the CLI-based approach.
+It's available on Linux, OSX, and Windows via Go's [goreleaser](https://github.com/goreleaser/goreleaser), as a specific goal was increasing take up and adoption of a CLI, text-based approach to habit tracking.

 On OSX